Controversy and misunderstandings continue over the true implications of the Health and Social Care

 advice mentioned at //tinyurl.com/4xdnobo was taken in July 2011, after which many amendments were made before the Bill became law in March 2012.
 Most of the criticisms highlighted

 in the link reflected drafting concerns which were addressed in subsequent amendments.

 1) THE FORCING THROUGH OF THE HSC BILL

 There was overwhelming opposition from the medical profession (e.g.: from the British Medical Association and all but one of the 26 royal medical colleges), though this impression

 was not communicated by the mainstream media, particularly the BBC.
 Although the NHS affects every man, woman and child in England, most remain in the dark about what has happened.
 The government has played a big role in this.

+There was heavy opposition from the medical profession.
 This point was reported forcefully in the media.
 In my opinion medical professionals were misled by inaccurate reporting in the media, including the BBC, and by false claims by political opponents.

 It repeatedly concealed the purpose of the bill - to make possible the gradual dismantling of the NHS and its replacement in the medium-term (few years) by a market system, based on ability to pay rather than need.
 According

 to Michael Portillo: "They [the Tories] did not believe they could win an election if they told you what they were going to do [to the NHS]" //tinyurl.com/d64qov6

 There have never been any plans for the NHS to give preferential treatment to people with the ability to pay.